benwilcock/spring-cloud-stream-demo/docs/index.md

 ## Before you start

-These event driven microservices need a two things installed on your PC[^1]:
+These event driven microservices need the latest of these applications installed on your PC[^1]:

 1. [Java 8][java]
 2. [Docker for Mac][docker-for-mac]